noaa-pifsc/PIFSC-Tools-Web-App-Metrics-IBBS/README.md

 ## Standard Metrics/Information Logging
 -   The following metrics and information is captured for each web action in a .csv file:
+		-   App Name - The name of the application (IBBS APEX app)
+		-   Metrics App Location - is the location of the IBBS WAM docker container (local or remote)
+		-   Web App Location - is the location of the IBBS web application (local or remote)
+    -   Date/Time (UTC) - The Date/Time the given web action was started in the UTC time zone in MM/DD/YYYY HH:MI:SS AM/PM format
-    -   Date/Time - The Date/Time the given web action was started in MM/DD/YYYY HH:MI:SS AM/PM format
+    -   Date/Time (HST) - The Date/Time the given web action was started in the Hawaii Standard time zone in MM/DD/YYYY HH:MI:SS AM/PM format
     -   Page Name - The page the web action was executed on
     -   Action - The type of web action
     -   \# Files - The total number of web resource files (e.g. image, css, JavaScript file, etc.) downloaded for the given web action
     -   Total File Size (KB) - The total size in kilobytes of the web resource files downloaded for the given web action
     -   Total Response Time (s) - The total number of seconds for the web action to complete and the app is ready to accept user interactions
-    -   Screenshot file name - the name of the screenshot file saved in the data volume for the given web action
+    -   Screenshot File - the name of the screenshot file saved in the data volume for the given web action

 ## Implemented Web Actions
 1. Load Login Page